weinandt/golang-javascript-async-comparison/README.md

 ### TODO: examples
-- Multiple http calls at the same time.
+- Queue which only allows x number of http calls to be made at the same time (http-agent).
 - In memory batch which fires off after certain number of things have been queued.
-- In memory batch whihc fires off after time limit has exceeded.
+- In memory batch which fires off after time limit has exceeded.
-- Queue which only allows x number of http calls to be made at the same time (http-agent).
 - Producer/consumer.